 OK, Abraham is like, “God, wait.
 Look, I know you’re gonna do this, but just give these people a chance, if there are like, 50 good people in the town of Sodom, don’t destroy it.”
 And Abraham is God’s chosen man, so God is like, “OK, Abie.
 You got it.”
 Then it turns into a comedy show because then Abraham is like “Wait.
 If there are 45?”
 God says sure.
 “How about 40?
 30?
 20?
 10?”
 When I was reading that, I was like “Abra(m)ham!
 You have no hope in this town, do you?
 Your cousin Lot and his family alone would make for 6 people.
 But God played along, and was like “OK man, if there 10 good people in this town, I won’t destroy it.”

 We can see where this goes, because that was a damn joke.
 How are you gonna go from 50 to 10?
 So, three angels disguise themselves as traveling men going through towns, and Lot takes them in because it was gonna be night and the angel men needed a place to stay.
 It’s night, all peaceful in Sodom, and then apparently all of the men, young and old, show up at Lot’s house.
 And they’re all “We know you got those men in there.
 We want to have sex with them, bring them out here.”
 Right, so a mass rape?
 OK, but here’s where it gets tricky.
 So, translations are a funny, funny thing in the Bible.
 OK, so from all my different understandings, the Hebrew word in that sentence might translate to “know” as in to “get to know them.”
 And that has been translated a lot into “having sexual relations.”
 So, I want to “know” him means I want to “fuck” him.
-But that also might not be true, but my conservative Christian Bibles were like “These men in the town, young, old, pretty, ugly, able-bodied or not, all want those travelers.”
+But that also might not be true, but my conservative Christian Bibles were like “These men in the town, young, old, pretty, ugly, able-bodied or not, all of them want those travelers.”
 And I was like “Did anyone see them come in the town?
 Like how did they know the angel men were in town?”

 Lot is not gonna have it, he’s hospitable.
 So he’s like “Hey y’all, these men traveled forever, they don’t want this.
 But hey, my two daughters are virgins.
 Take them instead.”